New Bounds on Augmenting Steps of Block-structured Integer Programs: 3-block -fold IP

-We give a brief overview of the proof of Theorem~\ref{thm:3-block-graver}.
-The basic idea is to show that if $||\veg(H_0)||_{\infty}$ is too large, then we are able to find some $\vez\sqsubset \veg(H_0)$ and $H_0\vez=0$, contradicting the fact that $\veg(H_0)$ is a Graver basis element.
-Suppose $\vey=\veg(H_0)$ and $||\vey||_{\infty}$ is very large.
-The most crucial idea is that we do not search directly for $\vez\sqsubset \vey$, but rather search for $\vez\sqsubset \tilde{\vey}$ where $\tilde{\vey}$ is called a \lq\lq centralization\rq\rq\, of $\vey$, and then prove that such a $\vez$ also satisfy that $\vez\sqsubset \vey$.
-Roughly speaking, we will divide the $n$ bricks of $\vey$, i.e., $\vey^i$ for $i=1,2,\cdots, n$, into $\sigma=\OFPT(1)$ groups $N_1,N_2,\cdots,N_{\sigma}$ such that for any $k\in N_j$, $\tilde{\vey}^k\approx \frac{1}{N_j} \sum_{i\in N_j}\vey^i$.
+Roughly speaking, we will divide the $n$ bricks of $\vey$, i.e., $\vey^i$ for $i=1,2,\cdots, n$, into $\sigma=\OFPT(1)$ groups $N_1,N_2,\cdots,N_{\sigma}$ such that for any $k\in N_j$, $\tilde{\vey}^k\approx \frac{1}{|N_j|} \sum_{i\in N_j}\vey^i$.
 Why do we need to take such a detour in the proof?
 The problem is that by directly arguing on $\vey$ we run into a bound that is similar as~\cite{hemmecke2014graver}.
-Therefore, we use a completely different approach -- we adopt the decomposition of Theorem~\ref{lemma:3-infty-bound}, and then modify such a decomposition into a sign-compatible one by \lq\lq merging\rq\rq\, summands.
+Therefore, we use a completely different approach -- we adopt the decomposition of Theorem~\ref{lemma:3-infty-bound}, and then modify such a decomposition into a sign-compatible one by ``merging'' summands.
 Towards this, we first prove a merging lemma (Lemma~\ref{lemma:merging-lemma}) which states that given a summation of a sequence of vectors, we can always divide them into disjoint subsets such the summation of vectors in each subset becomes sign-compatible.
-The merging lemma can turn an arbitrary decomposition into a sign-compatible one, albeit the fact that the cardinality of each subset is exponential in the dimension of the vectors (which means the $\ell_{\infty}$-norm of the summands will explode by a factor that is exponential in the dimension).
+The merging lemma can turn an arbitrary decomposition into a sign-compatible one, despite the fact that the cardinality of each subset is exponential in the dimension of the vectors (which means the $\ell_{\infty}$-norm of the summands will explode by a factor that is exponential in the dimension).
 Consequently, if we directly merge the $\OFPT(n)$-dimensional vectors in the decomposition of Theorem~\ref{lemma:3-infty-bound}, we get a very weak bound.
 To handle this, we consider an alternative sum $\tilde{\vey}$, which is derived by averaging multiple bricks of $\vey$ as we mentioned above.
-By altering the decomposition of $\vey$, we get a decomposition of $\tilde{\vey}$ such that the following is true: all the $n+1$ bricks of each vector-summand can be divided into $\OFPT(1)$ subsets where in each subset the bricks are identical.
-This indicates that, although we are summing up $\OFPT(n)$-dimensional vectors to $\tilde{\vey}$, it is essentially the same as summing up $\OFPT(1)$-dimensional vectors.
-Such a transformation comes at a cost -- summands summing up to $\tilde{\vey}$ do not have $\OFPT(1)$-bounded $\ell_{\infty}$-norms, indeed, each vector-summand consists of $n$ bricks whose $\ell_{\infty}$-norm is $\OFPT(1)$, and at most $1$ brick (which is a $t_A$-dimensional vector) whose $\ell_{\infty}$-norm is $\OFPT(n)$.
-Applying our merging lemma, we derive a sign-compatible decomposition of $\tilde{\vey}$ where the summands have an $\ell_{\infty}$-norm bounded by $\OFPT(n^{t_A^2+1})$.
-It remains to show that, at least one vector-summand $\vez$ in the sign-compatible decomposition of $\tilde{\vey}$ also satisfies that $\vez\sqsubset \vey$.
-This goes back to the definition of $\tilde{\vey}$.
-We are averaging bricks of $\vey$, but which bricks shall we average?
-Each brick is a $t_A$-dimensional vector and we consider each coordinate.
-We set up a threshold $\Gamma$.
-If the absolute value of a coordinate is larger than $\Gamma$, we say it is (positive or negative) large.
-Otherwise it is small.
-Therefore, each brick can be characterized by identifying its coordinates being positive large, negative large or small (which is defined as the quantity type of a brick).
-We only average the bricks of the same quantity type.
-By doing so, we can ensure that $\tilde{\vey}^i$ is roughly sign-compatible with $\vey^i$ -- if the $j$-th coordinate of $\vey^i$ is positive or negative large, then this coordinate of $\tilde{\vey}^i$ is also positive or negative.
-Hence, any $\vez \sqsubset \tilde{\vey}^i$ is almost sign-compatible with $\vey$ -- indeed, if we can ensure additionally that the $j$-th coordinate of $\vez^i$ is $0$ as long as the $j$-th coordinate of $\vey^i$ is small, then we can conclude that $\vez\sqsubset \vey$.
-This \lq\lq if\rq\rq\, can be proved, and we get Theorem~\ref{thm:3-block-graver}.